googleapis/java-cloud-bom/tests/validate-bom/README.md

 ### Results

-If there's an error in building the canary project, the check fails, and you see errors in the log:
+If there's an error in building the canary project, the check fails.
+You see errors in the log:

 ```
 [INFO] ------------------------------------------------------------------------